bcgov/nr-permitting-data-spec/autogen_docs/schemas/metadata-discovery-schema.md

-# Data Discovery Schema
+# Metadata Data Discovery Schema

-*Metadata collected during data discovery*
+*This reference data provides a standard list of metadata values for data collected from different source systems.*

 ## Properties